The Importance of Placemaking & Unlocking Community Capital

 Our work started over three years ago in and around Detroit, Michigan, one of the cities hardest hit by the 2008 recession in the United States.
 In June 2014, the Michigan Economic Development Corporation (MEDC) partnered with Patronicity to harness the power of crowdfunding to activate public spaces and create community places.
 This was the first ever statewide crowdgranting partnership, which led to an outstanding year of community inspired projects for the MEDC.

 By using the Patronicity crowdgranting model, the MEDC has seen a 97% funding success rate on proposed projects with over $6.2 million towards community funding that activated over 4.8 million square feet of public space.
-With added community engagement, they doubled their granting budget, received extended publicity from the funding campaigns, and created a more efficient grant administration model saving time and money.
+With added community engagement, they doubled their granting budget, received extended publicity from the funding campaigns, and created a more efficient grant administration model, saving time and money.

-Today we’re operating community development crowdgranting programs in three states: Michigan, Massachusetts, and Indiana.
+Today, we operate community development crowdgranting programs in three states: Michigan, Massachusetts, and Indiana.
 As we grow, we plan to explore harnessing large public grants and corporate dollars to rebuild and enhance communities across the globe through the power of a strong, engaged citizenry.

-We know residents want to improve their communities to be the places and spaces that inspire innovation, that build community, and that allow AND support a better quality of life for all.
+We know residents want to improve their communities to be the places and spaces that inspire innovation, build community, and allow AND support a better quality of life for all.
 They just need the opportunity and a method to do it.
 Crowdgranting is that opportunity, the next innovation in civic engagement and community development.